Skip to content

 add-hook

 The kilm add-hook command creates or modifies a Git post-merge hook script in a specified repository.
-This hook is designed to automatically run kilm update after successful git pull or git merge operations.
+This hook is designed to automatically run kilm sync after successful git pull or git merge operations, helping keep your KiLM-managed libraries synchronized.

 Terminal window